 Back Track is committed to a long term view and policy in regard to how we operate and conduct our business in PNG.
 We are aware of our obligations, moral, social and in business, which we strive to uphold in all our policy decisions.
 As part of our policy, we are committed to working with all the stakeholders along the Kokoda Track with the collective main aim – to provide a better future for all concerned.

 Our policy is always flexible and open to change as progress continues.
-Back Track works with and listens closely to the views of :- Our Kokoda Operations management Team including trek guides and appointed management team members, The Kokoda Track Authority, The Kokoda Track Foundation, The Clan chiefs of Naduri Village and Local level Government Chairman of the Naduri and Kagi wards, the Australian Government Department of Environment and Conservation and their PNG Government partners and Local level Governments in PNG, involved with implementing the Kokoda Initiative.
+Back Track works with and listens closely to the views of :- Our Kokoda Operations Management Team, including trek guides and appointed management team members, The Kokoda Track Authority, The Kokoda Track Foundation, The Clan Chiefs of Naduri Village, Chairman of the Naduri and Kagi Wards, the Australian Government Department of Environment and Conservation as well as the Australian Government Department of Foreign Affairs and Trade and their PNG Government partners including the Governors and Local-level Governments in PNG, involved with implementing the Kokoda Initiative.